 Source: Cleveland Clinic, 2021

 Whether you are looking to improve your overall health or get to the root of your symptoms, Homed-IQ can help you take control of your health.
 Using Homed-IQ’s Thyroid Test, users can check the level of thyroid hormones from home, providing information about thyroid function and potential indicators of Hashimoto’s disease.
-Using Homed-IQ’s Celiac Disease Test, users can test for antibodies that can indicate celiac disease.
-The Inflammation Test and Vitamin Deficiency Test can provide insight into the cause of nonspecific symptoms that require further investigation by a medical professional.
+The Vitamin Deficiency Test can provide insight into the cause of nonspecific symptoms that may be caused by a lack of certain vitamins.
+With the Blood Sugar Test, you can measure whether you have diabetes or pre-diabetes.

 What influence do diet and lifestyle have on autoimmune diseases?